ez80/84-CE-Documentation/tutorial/intro.rst

   ret

  TutorialText:
-   .db "Excellent job! :) You have created your first assembly program!",0
+   .db "Excellent job! :) You havecreated your first assembly program!",0

 *Don't worry; we'll revisit what all this code does later on.*